Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 When asked questions like ‘You’re the intern in the ED, and this patient comes in – what investigations would you like and why?’ medical students will often respond with answers like “well, you could order a chest x-ray??”.
 They sound far more ready for their role as an intern if they say something like “I will perform a chest x-ray to confirm my suspicion of pneumonia”.

-Similarly, the use of concrete language will make your mission statement far more useful and meaningful.
+Similarly, the use of concrete (and concise) language will make your mission statement far more inspiring and meaningful.
 By starting your sentences with the word “I” you both personalise your statements and take ownership of the content.

 I will be a loving partner and parent